 In the first cycle, as the shy individual approaches or anticipates a social situation, feelings of fear and negative predictions about the outcome of the social situation are prevalent.
-These feelings of fear and other negative cognitions increase the number of negative predictions about the social situation that in turn aggravate the already heightened level of fear.
-Avoiding the social situation may provide relief for the individual.
-However, feelings of shame and rumination take over and the shy individual then feels shame for fearing and avoiding the social situation and moves onto the second cycle where feelings of shame and self-blame abound.
-When one experiences shame, other individuals may appear contemptuous and potentially threatening.
+These feelings of fear and negative cognitions increase the number of negative predictions about the social situation which, in turn, aggravate the already heightened level of fear.
+Leaving a social situation provides relief for the individual.
+However, feelings of shame and rumination take over and the person feels shame for fearing and avoiding the social challenge, moving into the second cycle where self-blame exacerbates the shame.
+When one experiences shame, others appear contemptuous and potentially threatening.
 The shy individual therefore feels anger and resentment towards others and enters the third cycle.
-By blaming others the shy individual reduces his/her feelings of self-blame and shame.
-Therefore, other individuals are seen as needing to be more considerate, more supportive, more caring, etc. Negative emotions and negative cognitions influence each other in an escalating reciprocal pattern.
+Blaming others reduces self-blame and shame.
+Others are seen as refusing to be more considerate, supportive, caring, etc. Negative emotions and negative cognitions influence each other in an escalating reciprocal pattern.